EXPLAINER: Why Kenya’s presidential election is important

-NAIROBI, Kenya (AP) — Kenyans are voting Tuesday to choose a successor to President Uhuru Kenyatta.
+NAIROBI, Kenya (AP) — Kenyans are voting Tuesday to choose a successor to President Uhuru Kenyatta after a decade in power.
 The race is close and could go to a runoff for the first time.

-One top candidate is Raila Odinga, an opposition leader in his fifth run for the presidency who is being supported by his former rival Kenyatta.
-The other is William Ruto, Kenyatta’s deputy who fell out with the president earlier in their decade in power.
+One top candidate is Raila Odinga, an opposition leader in his fifth run for the presidency who is supported by his former rival Kenyatta.
+The other is William Ruto, Kenyatta’s deputy who fell out with the president.

 Both tend to focus far more on domestic issues, raising the question of how either will follow up on Kenyatta’s diplomatic efforts to quell the tensions in neighboring Ethiopia or disputes between Rwanda and Congo.